How to scale product teams

-One of the most animated discussions I often have with founders, CEOs and other product leaders is how to structure product teams when a company grows.
-While I think this is incredibly important (as Conway noted) I feel it misses a wider point.
+One of the most contentious discussions I have with founders, CEOs and CPOs is how to structure product teams when a company grows.
+While I think this is important, I think it misses the wider point.

-Four things break when you scale – People, Process, Technology and Culture.
-Each of these will break at different times and in different ways.
-While the structure of product teams (in People) will help, there are other areas that need to be addressed.
+Four things break when you get bigger, People, Process, Technology and Culture.
+Each of these will break at different stages.
+While the structure is potentially one of the solutions, there are others.

 - Starting a band